Ex-Silicon Valley law firm worker gets 2 years prison for insider trading

-NEW YORK (Reuters) - A former employee of a major Silicon Valley law firm was sentenced to two years in prison on Wednesday for illegally trading ahead of mergers that were underway at the firm.
+NEW YORK, July 29 (Reuters) - A former employee of a major Silicon Valley law firm was sentenced to two years in prison on Wednesday for illegally trading ahead of mergers that were underway at the firm.

 Lawyers for Dimitry Braverman, 42, had sought a sentence of home confinement in light of his November guilty plea to securities fraud.
 But U.S. District Judge Paul Engelmayer in Manhattan said his insider trading was too prolonged to deserve a light sentence.